oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |:------------------------|:------------------|:-------------------------------------------------------|
 | **Specified-Arg-Names** | ArrayOf(Arg-Name) | Return huntbooks that take arguments with these names. |

+Time ranges are used to specify the time period over which the hunt invoked with an `investigate /hunt` command should examine data.

 | Type Name      | Type Definition    | Description                                  |
 |:---------------|:-------------------|:---------------------------------------------|
 | **Timeranges** | ArrayOf(Timerange) | a timerange used in the execution of a hunt. |

+Time ranges may be be specified in absolute terms, with a specific start and end time, or for a relative duration leading up to the present time.

 **_Type: Timerange (Choice)_**